DAGWorks-Inc/hamilton/docs/integrations/ibis/index.md

 feature_df = feature_set.to_pandas()
 ```

-## Challenges
-### 1. Test and maintain your transformations
+### Challenge 1 - Maintain and test large data transformations codebases
 Ibis has an SQL-like syntax and supports chaining operations, allowing for powerful queries in a few lines of code.
 Conversely, there's a risk of sprawling complexity as expressions as statements are appended, making them harder to test and debug.
 Preventing this issue requires a lot of upfront discipline and refactoring.

-### 2. Promote development code to production
+### Challenge 2 - Orchestrate Ibis code in production
 Ibis alleviates a major pain point by enabling data transformations to work across backends.
 However, moving from dev to prod still requires some code changes such as changing backend connectors, swapping unsupported operators, adding some orchestration and logging execution.
 This is outside the scope of the Ibis project and is expected to be enabled by other means.

-## Hamilton + Ibis
+## How Hamilton complements Ibis
+### Write modular Ibis code
-Hamilton was initially developed to structure pandas code into modular pieces.
-This helps managing large feature catalogs and has been adopted by multiple organizations for feature engineering.
-This directly translate to organizing Ibis code.
-In addition to the usual benefits of Hamilton such as facilitating feature reusability, code reviews, and documentation, modular code is especially beneficial for Ibis because:
+Hamilton was initially developed to [structure pandas code for a large catalog of features](https://blog.dagworks.io/p/tidy-production-pandas-with-hamilton-3b759a2bf562), and has been adopted by multiple organizations since.
+Its syntax encourages users to chunk code into meaningful and reusable components, which facilitates documentation, unit testing, code reviews, and improves iteration speed.
+These benefits directly translate to organizing Ibis code.

+Below, we'll refactor the above code to use Hamilton.
+Users have the flexibility to chunk code at the table or the column-level depending on the needed granularity.
+This modularity is particularly beneficial to Ibis because:

-- Well-scoped functions with type annotations and docstring help migrate to Ibis and onboard new Ibis users.
+- Well-scoped functions with type annotations and docstring are easier to understand for new Ibis users and facilitate onboarding.
-- Unit testing and data validation becomes more important when working across backends since the [operation coverage varies](https://ibis-project.org/support_matrix) and bugs may arise.
+- Unit testing and data validation becomes easier with smaller expressions.
+These checks become more important when working across backends since the [operation coverage varies](https://ibis-project.org/support_matrix) and bugs may arise.

-As an example, we'll refactor the above code to use Hamilton.
-Note that Ibis expression types are subclasses of `ibis.expr.types` which we import as `ir`.

-### Table-level
+#### Table-level
+Table-level operations might feel most familiar to SQL and Spark users.
+Also, Ibis + Hamilton is reminiscent of dbt for the Python ecosystem.

+Working with tables is very efficient when your number of columns/features is limited, and you don't need full lineage.
+As you want to reuse components, you can progressively breakdown "table-level code" in to "column-level code".

+The initial Ibis code is now 3 functions with type annotations and docstrings.
+We have a clear sense of the expected external outputs and we could implement schema checks between functions.

 ```python
 import ibis
 import ibis.expr.types as ir